hkailahi/dotnix/flox-trial/README.md

 Bummer.
 Ok I'll try actually following the steps and doing a `nix profile install`.
 I'm fairly confident I can do a reinstall.
 Since I was managing my nix settings in `home.nix` instead of the `nix.conf`, I might need to revisit adding the substituter.
 Though, as mentioned above, I haven't had much luck changes to my `nix.conf` file actually getting picked up by nix for whatever reason.

 Suggestions:
-- (Medium) Directions make it seem like both personal profile _and_ default profile installation should be done.
+- (Moderate) Directions make it seem like both personal profile _and_ default profile installation should be done.
 Is that intended?
 I assume not and will just do the former.

 <details>